 When there is a drop in blood sugar level the glycogen stored in the liver breaks down to release glucose into the bloodstream.

-When you are training hard with high intensity for a long period of time your daily carbs intake should be taken in the way that it provides enough fuel for workout and glycogen replenishment.
+When you are training hard with high intensity for a long period of time your daily carbs intake should be taken in a way that provides enough fuel for workout and glycogen replenishment.

-Generally, function of carbohydrate in our body is to provide glycogen and refuel body and the carbohydrates intake is dependent upon body weight and workout intensity.
+Generally, the function of carbohydrates in our body is to provide glycogen and refuel the body and the carbohydrate intake is dependent upon body weight and workout intensity.

 Below provided is generally recommended value for daily carbohydrate intake :-